Extensions of k-regulous functions from two-dimensional varieties: Preliminaries

-As the numerator is not divisible by $r$ we have $\pdv{f}{x_i}\not\in\RR(X)_Z$ so the derivative diverges at a generic point of $Z$, a contradiction.
+As the numerator is not divisible by $q$ we have $\pdv{f}{x_i}\not\in\RR(X)_Z$ so the derivative diverges at a generic point of $Z$, a contradiction.

-We now basically have to reapply the reasoning in the proof of Lemma $2.16$ in \cite{regular_after_blowingups}.
-Choose a point $x\in\indet(f)$.
-We find a small convex neighbourhood $U$ of $x$ so that the derivative of $f$ is bounded on $U\cap\dom(f)$.
-Since the zero set of $r$ is of codimension at least two, every two points of $U\cap\dom(f)$ can be connected by a curve contained in the set of length slightly longer than the distance between.
-By Cauchy's Theorem this implies that $f$ is Lipschitz on $U\cap\dom(r)$, so it extends to a unique Lipschitz function on $U$.
-As $x$ was arbitrary the conclusion follows. \end{proof} \end{obs}
+We now basically have to reapply the reasoning in the proof of \cite[Lemma 2.16]{regular_after_blowingups}.
+Choose a point $a\in\indet(f)$.
+We find a small neighbourhood $U$ of $a$, diffeomorphically transformed into a convex set by $(x_1,\dots,x_k)$, and such that the derivative of $f$ is bounded on $U\cap\dom(f)$.
+Since the indeterminacy locus of $f$ is of codimension at least two, every two points of $U\cap\dom(f)$ can be connected by a curve contained in the set of length slightly longer than the distance between.
+By the mean value theorem this implies that $f$ is Lipschitz on $U\cap\dom(f)$, so it extends in a unique way to a Lipschitz function on $U$.
+As $a$ was arbitrary the conclusion follows. \end{proof} \end{obs}

-\begin{cor} Let $X$ be a variety which is regular for some system of parameters.
+\begin{cor} Let $X$ be a variety on which derivation is defined.
 Let $f\in\R(X)$.
-Then $f\in\RR^k(X)$ if and only if $f^{(k)}\in\RR^0(X)$ for every partial derivative $^{(k)}$ of order $k$. \begin{proof} Implication in the one direction is trivial, if $f$ is $k$-regulous then the partial derivatives of $f$ of order $k$ are rational continuous functions.
-In the other direction we a priori know that $f\in\Rr{1}(X)\subset \RR^0(X)$ so we just need to repeat the proof of Theorem $2.12$ in \cite{regular_after_blowingups} in the new slightly more general setting. \end{proof} \end{cor}
+Then $f\in\RR^k(X)$ if and only if $\frac{\partial^k f}{\partial x_{i_1}\dots\partial x_{i_k}}\in\RR^0(X)$ for every $1\leq i_1,\dots,i_k\leq n$. \begin{proof} Implication in the one direction is trivial, if $f$ is $k$-regulous then the partial derivatives of $f$ of order $k$ are rational continuous functions.
+In the other direction we proceed by induction on $k$.
+By Observation \ref{sub1_to_sub0} and the inductive assumption we have $f\in\Rr{1}(X)\subset \RR^0(X)$.
+Now we just need to repeat the proof of \cite[Theorem 2.12]{regular_after_blowingups} in the new slightly more general setting. \end{proof} \end{cor}

-We will now define the central concept of the paper, namely \emph{r$k$-flat} functions.
+We will now define the central concept of the paper, namely \emph{$\RR^k$-flat} functions.

-\begin{defi} Let $k$ be a natural number.
-We say that a rational function $f$ on $X$ is locally r$k$-flat at a point $x\in X$ if there exists a regular set of parameters at $x$ with a neighbourhood $A$ regular for it, and two functions $q,r\in \RR(A)$ such that: \begin{enumerate} \item $f=q/r$ (as a rational function) \item the function $\frac{q||Dr||^k}{r^{k+1}}$ approaches zero at all points of the set $\Z(r)\cap A$ \end{enumerate} The representation $\frac{q}{r}$ is then called an r$k$-flat representation of $f$ at $x$, or an r$k$-flat representation of $f$ on $A$.
-Notice that by Łojasiewicz's inequality the second condition may be equivalently stated as
+\begin{defi} Let $k\geq 1$ be a natural number and let $a$ be a point of a variety $X$.
+We say that a fraction $\frac{p}{q}$ with $p,q\in\RR(X)_a$ is an $\RR^k$-flat representation at $a$ if there exists a Zariski open neighbourhood $A$ of $a$ on which derivation is defined, such that $p,q\in\RR(A)$ and:

-By Observation \ref{equivalence_of_parameters} the definition does not depend on the choice of parameters, for every other choice there exists a neighbourhood of $x$ on which the condition $2.$ holds.
+Obviously this condition is independent on the choice of the system of parameters on $A$.
+Notice that by Łojasiewicz's inequality (\cite[Proposition 2.6.4]{Bochnak}) applied to $\frac{p||dq||^k}{q^{k+1}}$ and $\frac{1}{q}$ the condition may be equivalently stated as